 Open banking will change business models and there will be new service concepts.
 At least one thing is certain: there will be more competition and most likely consumers will enjoy lower prices and more options to choose from.
 This change is not probably yet visible during 2018 but latest 2019 we will see how open banking will impact the market.

-Read more about Salaxy salary payment operator and platform:
+More about our salary payment platform: